Staff profiles

 Phil is also an RFS volunteer with over thirty years experience having held many positions including Brigade Captain and Deputy Group Captain and has worked in Community Safety in the Shoalhaven, Tamworth and the Northern Tablelands.
 He has a long history in Community Engagement and Facilitation.
 Before Hotspots, Phil was the Community Safety Officer for the Northern Tablelands Team.
 Phil also has extensive operational experience and is qualified as an Incident Management Operations Officer and Planning Officer.

-- Hotspots Fire Project Ecologist North - Nature Conservation Council of NSW
+Hotspots Fire Project Coordinator - Nature Conservation Council of NSW

 Bachelor of Applied Science (Coastal Management)